orcwg/orcwg/events/README.md

 # ORC WG Events

-## Meetup: "The EU Cyber Resilience Act is Here!
+## Meetup: "The CRA is Here!
 Now What?"

 🗓️ **Wednesday, January 29 from 17:00 to 19:00**<br>
 📍 **Hilton Brussels Grand Place**, 3 Carrefour de l'Europe, 1000 Brussels, Belgium